 *No class on July 4th, due to Independence Day.

-$2,699 per four-week session, including a $50 non-refundable application fee.
-If admitted, students must submit a $549 non-refundable deposit within 10 business days of the date they are notified to secure their place in the program.
-The remaining balance of $2,100 is due by June 1, 2017.
+If admitted, students must submit this deposit within 10 business days of their acceptance notification to secure their place in the program.
+The remaining balance of $2,100 is due by June 1, 2018.